anthonya1999/GoodNight/README.md

 ### Compatibility

 I am certain that this app will run on any iOS device running iOS 7 or higher.
-However, nothing happens when turning on any adjustments if using the iPad Pro.
-Unfortunately, I do not currently have one, so it has hard to test and find the problem.
-I will do my best to look into it and find a solution.

 [1]: https://github.com/thomasfinch/GammaThingy